 participation in a valid educational opportunity, such as travel or service as a legislative or Governor’s page, with prior approval from the principal;

-pregnancy and related conditions or parenting, when medically necessary; or
+pregnancy and related conditions or parenting, when medically necessary;

-visitation with the student’s parent or legal guardian if the student is not identified as at risk of academic failure because of unexcused absences and the student’s parent or legal guardian (a) is an active duty member of the uniformed services as defined by policy 4050, Children of Military Families, and (b) has been called to duty for, is on leave from, or has immediately returned from deployment to a combat zone or combat support posting (the principal must authorize a minimum of two such absences for a student per academic year).
+visitation with the student’s parent or legal guardian if the student is not identified as at risk of academic failure because of unexcused absences and the student’s parent or legal guardian (a) is an active duty or inactive member of the uniformed services as defined by policy 4050, Children of Military Families, and (b) has been called to duty for, is on leave from, or has immediately returned from deployment to a combat zone or combat support posting (the principal must authorize a minimum of two such absences for a student per academic year): or

+any other reason as approved by the board in a board resolution.

 Documented lawful absences are the only absences that can be submitted and considered for waiver by the school waiver committee.

 Unlawful Absences

+The principal shall notify parents and take all other steps required by G.S.
+115C-378 for excessive, unexcused absences.

 Unlawful (unexcused) absences are defined as the student’s willful absences from school without the knowledge of the parents or guardians, or the student’s absences from school without justifiable causes with the knowledge of parents or guardians.
 All absences not classified above as lawful (excused) are deemed unlawful (unexcused).
-An absence also will be deemed unlawful unless the student’s parent, guardian or custodian provides written documentation of the reason(s) for the absence to the principal or designee within three school days of the student’s return to school.
+An absence also will be deemed unlawful unless the student’s parent, guardian or custodian provides written documentation of the reason(s) for the absence to the principal or designee upon the student’s return to school.

 Homebound Placements